-The Knight-Capron Library at Lynchburg College will hold a Read-Out Against Censorship on Thursday, September 28 at 7 p.m. in the Capron Wing of the Library.
+The Knight-Capron Library at University of Lynchburg will hold a Read-Out Against Censorship on Thursday, September 28 at 7 p.m. in the Capron Wing of the Library.
 Students are invited to bring a reading selection from a meaningful book, or a book that has been banned in a community at some point in its history.

 There will also be a selection of books for attendees to read from if they are unable to bring a book.
 Refreshments will be served.

 Lynchburg’s Read-Out Against Censorship began last year when first-year students were studying Ray Bradbury’s Fahrenheit 451 as part of the Common Reading program.
 The book sparked conversations about censorship and freedom of the press.